n0924/PromiseKeeper/README.md

 **PromiseKeeper simplifies the process of tracking expenses!**

-### Managing budget is more important (and of course, harder) than setting a budget!
+### Managing budget is more important than setting a budget!

 <p>For most people, staying on budget is essential for